uncovery/unc_gallery/README.md

 ## General Info

-This plugin specializes in displaying photos of a certain date or a certain time of a single day.
+This plugin specializes in displaying photos of a certain date or a certain time span.
 It takes away the need to handle each photo individually.
 The admin can simply upload all images in a batch and they will be automatically sorted by date.